HUST-NingKang-Lab/EXPERT/README.md

 ## Support

 For support using EXPERT, please [contact us](https://github.com/HUST-NingKang-Lab/EXPERT#maintainer).
 This is our beta version, any comments or insights would be greatly appreciated.

 ## How-to-cite

-If you are using EXPERT in a scientific publication, or inspired by the approach, we would appreciate citations to the following paper:
+If you are using EXPERT in a scientific publication (or inspired by the approach), we would appreciate citations to the following paper:

 ```
 Enabling technology for microbial source tracking based on transfer learning: From ontology-aware general knowledge to context-aware expert systems